 What is Predictive Maintenance and how does it work?

-Predictive maintenance is the routine analysis of equipment assets to estimate their next point of failure ahead of time, to minimise asset or operation downtime, maximise operation productivity and avoid unnecessary maintenance.
-Predictive Maintenance is supported by AI and machine learning, helping you make more informed decisions by analysing legacy and real-time data.
-Predictive maintenance extends the practical application of our Digital Twins technology.
+Predictive maintenance involves routinely analyzing equipment assets in order to estimate their next point of failure ahead of time, minimizing asset or operation downtime, maximizing operation productivity and avoiding unnecessary maintenance.
+Predictive Maintenance is supported by AI and machine learning, helping you make more informed decisions by analyzing legacy and real-time data.
+Predictive maintenance extends the practicality of our Digital Twins technology.
 In the following three blog posts, we will be detailing the entire process from start to finish.

 Predictive Maintenance tools